History of quantum mechanics: Old quantum theory

+Planck introduces quanta to explain black-body radiation

 Thermal radiation is electromagnetic radiation emitted from the surface of an object due to the object's internal energy.
 If an object is heated sufficiently, it starts to emit light at the red end of the visible spectrum, as it becomes red hot.
 Heating it further causes the color to change from red to yellow, white, and blue, as it emits light at increasingly shorter wavelengths (higher frequencies).

 A perfect emitter is also a perfect absorber: when it is cold, such an object looks perfectly black, because it absorbs all the light that falls on it and emits none.
 Consequently, an ideal thermal emitter is known as a black body, and the radiation it emits is called black-body radiation.

 By the late 19th century, thermal radiation had been fairly well characterized experimentally.
-However, classical physics led to the Rayleigh–Jeans law, which, as shown in the figure, agrees with experimental results well at low frequencies, but strongly disagrees at high frequencies.
+Several formulas that describe certain experimental measurements of thermal radiation had been developed.
+Wien’s displacement law gives the relation between temperature and the wavelength at which the radiation is strongest, while the Stefan–Boltzmann law describes the total power emitted per unit area.
+The best theoretical explanation of the experimental results was the Rayleigh–Jeans law, which, as shown in the figure, agrees with experimental results well at large wavelengths (or, equivalently, low frequencies), but strongly disagrees at short wavelengths (or high frequencies).
+In fact, at short wavelengths, classical physics predicted that energy will be emitted by a hot body at an infinite rate.
+This result, which is clearly wrong, is known as the ultraviolet catastrophe.
 Physicists searched for a single theory that explained all the experimental results.